Goldmoney Inc. Reports Financial Results for Second Quarter 2023Nov 11, 2022

-The selected financial information included in this release is qualified in its entirety by, and should be read together with, the Company’s consolidated financial statements for the quarter ended September 30, 2021 and prepared in accordance with International Financial Reporting Standards (“IFRS”) and the corresponding management’s discussion and analysis, which are available under the Company’s profile on SEDAR at www.sedar.com.
+The selected financial information included in this release is qualified in its entirety by, and should be read together with, the Company's condensed consolidated interim financial statements for the quarter ended September 30, 2022 and prepared in accordance with International Financial Reporting Standards ("IFRS") and the corresponding management's discussion and analysis, which are available under the Company's profile on SEDAR at www.sedar.com.

 Shareholders of Goldmoney are encouraged to submit questions to management by emailing [email protected].

 This news release contains non-IFRS financial measures; the Company believes that these measures provide investors with useful supplemental information about the financial performance of its business, enable comparison of financial results between periods where certain items may vary independent of business performance, and allow for greater transparency with respect to key metrics used by management in operating its business.
 Although management believes these financial measures are important in evaluating the Company's performance, they are not intended to be considered in isolation or as a substitute for, or superior to, financial information prepared and presented in accordance with IFRS.
 These non-IFRS financial measures do not have any standardized meaning and may not be comparable with similar measures used by other companies.
 For certain non-IFRS financial measures, there are no directly comparable amounts under IFRS.
 These non-IFRS financial measures should not be viewed as alternatives to measures of financial performance determined in accordance with IFRS.
 Moreover, presentation of certain of these measures is provided for year-over-year comparison purposes, and investors should be cautioned that the effect of the adjustments thereto provided herein have an actual effect on the Company's operating results.